Program at a Glance

 - 2 Instructional Design Certificates

 The MSIDT degree is designed to meet the needs of individuals seeking to advance their knowledge of instructional design research and improve their skill level.
-It is also devised to aid those employed by businesses and corporations, the military, technology industries, instructional design companies, software consultants and designers, educators (K-12 and higher education) and those working with curriculum development and training in e-learning.

 Our program is designed sequentially, and course content reinforces prior content knowledge taught in each course.
 Students learn to implement research theory into practical application.
 See our Master's Program page for more information.